tent/tent.io/content/blog/the-tent-manifesto.md

 ### Different users have different needs.

 No single company, product, or platform can solve them all equally.
-The only ecosystems required to serve these needs are protocol-based and decentralized.
+The only ecosystems capable of serving these needs are protocol-based and decentralized.
 No user's needs need be served poorly for others' needs to be served.